xeruf/mostr/README.md

 - `/[TEXT]` - like `.`, but never creates a task
 - `|[TASK]` - (un)mark current task as procedure or create and activate a new task procedure (where subtasks automatically depend on the previously created task)

-Dots can be repeated to move to parent tasks.
+Dots and slashes can be repeated to move to parent tasks.

 - `:[IND][COL]` - add property column COL at IND or end, if it already exists remove property column COL or IND (1-indexed)
 - `*[TIME]` - add timetracking with the specified offset (empty: list tracked times)